ak68a/ack/examples/issuer/README.md

 The API allows for the issuance, verification, and revocation of the following credential types:

-- `ControllerCredential`: ACK-ID credentials that prove DID ownership heirarchies.
+- `ControllerCredential`: ACK-ID credentials that prove DID ownership hierarchies.
-- `PaymentReceiptCredential`: ACK-Pay creddentials that provide proof of payment that satisfies a given Payment Request.
+- `PaymentReceiptCredential`: ACK-Pay credentials that provide proof of payment that satisfies a given Payment Request.

 This issuer supports credential revocation using [StatusList2021](https://www.w3.org/community/reports/credentials/CG-FINAL-vc-status-list-2021-20230102/), which is a privacy-preserving, space-efficient mechanism for maintaining a credential revocation list.